EmbeddedSystemClass/QwaveCameraCV/README.md

 ------------------------------------------------------------------

 -Raspberry Pi™ is a registered trademark of the Raspberry Pi foundation.

 -LINX 3.0 for Raspberry Pi 2B/3B create by `www.labviewmakerhub.com` (LabVIEW 2014 only,***Non-commercial use)
--WiringPi is a GPIO access library based on BCM2835 library used in the Raspberry Pi.
-It’s released under the GNU LGPLv3 license created by Gordon Henderson. `(http://wiringpi.com/)`

 -OpenCV is released under a BSD license and hence it’s free for both academic and commercial use. `(http://opencv.org/)`

 ------------------------------------------------------------------